 Spades includes monitoring in its balanced finance services, giving investors an unmatched solution.

-Much of the data becomes available to stakeholders via interfaces like mobile phones.
+Much of the data becomes available to stakeholders via interfaces including mobile devices.

 This is a real tree-hugging breakthrough, letting people stay in contact with their forests.